 - We should use our skills, which are from God, to honor God.
 (Exodus 36:1)

-Consider taking some time this Labor Day to consider how you can apply these scripture to your work.
-The following questions will help you in this personal challenge.
+Consider how you can apply these verses to your work.
+The following questions can help you with this.

 - Are you working only to obtain what is temporary, or does what you work for also hold eternal value?